scds/intro-regex/lessons/lesson2.md

 TODO - Example

+When used in combination with the dot (.) from the previous lesson, you can start searching for things like "all the words that end with \_\_" or "all the words that start with \_\_".
+We do this in the example below to find \_\_\_\_.

+TODO - Example

+You might try to use the asterix to search for all numbers by using the `\d*' query.
+However, the issue here is that it will also match when there are 0 numbers.
+An example of that is shown below.

+TODO - Example

 ### The Plus (+)

-Similarly to the asterix, when a plus sign proceeds a character, RegEx will match the character one or more times.
+To solve the issue from the previous section, we now introduce the plus.
+Similarly to the asterix, when a plus sign proceeds a character, RegEx will match the character **one** or more times.
+This will prevent the matches with an empty result.

 TODO - Example